-Emergency Housing from your Local Housing Your council has a duty to provide accommodation to those considered in priority need such as vulnerable people.
+Emergency Housing from your Local Council Your council has a duty to provide accommodation to those considered in priority need such as vulnerable people.
+Examples of people considered vulnerable are: victims of abuse who have had to leave their home due to threats and abuse, pregnant women, families with dependent children, the elderly, have a disability or have a mental illness.
 You should contact your local council's housing department.
 All councils should have a 24 hour telephone service for people in emergency situations.

-National Domestic Violence Helpline (0808 2000 247) Women who become homeless because of abuse, violence or threats may be able to get a place in a refuge.
-Many refuges are run by Women's Aid or Refuge, who jointly run the helpline.
-They can help you find a refuge.
+Refuges Women who become homeless because of abuse, violence or threats may be able to get a place in a refuge.
+To find out about a refuge space, you can contact the Muslim Women's Network Helpline who can help to find a refuge space.
+Alternatively, you can contact the National Domestic Abuse Helpline, which is operated by the charity, Refuge, on 0808 2000 247.
 Shelter's Free Housing Advice Helpline (0808 800 4444) The helpline provides advice and information for people with a housing problem or who are homeless.
 Issues dealt with include housing rights, harassment, illegal eviction, rent and mortgage arrears, disrepair, housing benefit, domestic violence, hostel placements and finding accommodation.

 Night Schemes for 16 to 25 year olds (www.depaulnightstopuk.org) If you're aged 16 to 25 and homeless, a 'Nightstop' scheme in your area may be able to arrange temporary emergency accommodation with someone with a spare room in their home.
 This scheme is run by DePaul UK.
 The scheme provides safe emergency accommodation for homeless young people aged 16-25 in the homes of approved volunteer hosts.
 Each volunteer provides a private bedroom, an evening meal, breakfast and washing facilities and toiletries.
 This can be for one night a week, for days at a time, for up to six weeks.